 How to Troubleshoot Marine Alternators

-We stock everything boaters need to keep their vessels well-maintained and ready to launch.
+We stock everything boaters need to keep their craft well-maintained and ready to launch.
 Once you become a Wholesale Marine customer, our selection, experience, and renowned customer service will keep you coming back.
-When you need advice about boat alternators or anything else for your boat, give us a call.
+When you need advice about marine alternators or anything else for your boat, give us a call.
 Call us at (877) 388-2628 for same day, flat-rate shipping and our low price guarantee.
 We’re here from 9:00 AM until 6:00 PM, EST, Monday through Friday.
-Be sure to ask about our Captain’s Loyalty program for additional discounts every time you shop at Wholesale Marine.
+Be sure to ask about our Captain’s Club Rewards Program for additional discounts every time you shop at Wholesale Marine.